sentenz/convention/internal/about/cryptography.md

 ### 1.1.
 Symmetric Cryptography

-Symmetric cryptography, also known as secret key cryptography, uses the same key for both encryption and decryption.
+Symmetric cryptography, also known as Secret Key Cryptography, uses the same key for both encryption and decryption.
 The key is kept secret between the sender and receiver, and the encryption process is fast and efficient.

+In symmetric cryptography, the plaintext is transformed into ciphertext using an algorithm that applies the secret key to the plaintext.
+The same secret key is then used to decrypt the ciphertext back into plaintext.

-However, the main challenge is to securely share the key between the sender and receiver.
-Some popular symmetric encryption algorithms include `Advanced Encryption Standard (AES)`, `Data Encryption Standard (DES)`, `Triple Data Encryption Standard (3DES)`, and `Blowfish`.
+The challenge is to securely share the key between the sender and receiver, which can be difficult to manage in large-scale systems.

+Common symmetric cryptography algorithms:

+- Data Encryption Standard (DES)
+  > An older block cipher that uses a 56-bit key.
+  >
+  > NOTE Considered unsecure.

+- Advanced Encryption Standard (AES)
+  > A widely-used block cipher that supports key sizes of 128, 192, or 256 bits.

+- Triple DES (3DES)
+  > A block cipher that applies DES three times to each block of plaintext, using two or three keys.

+- Blowfish
+  > A block cipher that supports key sizes of up to 448 bits and is designed to be computationally efficient.

 ### 1.2.
 Asymmetric Cryptography

 Asymmetric cryptography, also known as public key cryptography, uses two different keys for encryption and decryption.
 The public key is used for encryption, and the private key is used for decryption.
 The private key is kept secret by the owner, while the public key can be shared publicly.
+This allows for secure communication between two parties without the need for a shared secret key.

-Asymmetric cryptography is slower than symmetric cryptography but is more secure, as the private key is never shared.
-Some popular asymmetric encryption algorithms include `RSA` (named after the inventors Ron Rivest, Adi Shamir, and Leonard Adleman) and `Elliptic Curve Cryptography (ECC)`.
+The disadvantage of asymmetric cryptography is its computational complexity, but is more secure, as the private key is never shared.

+Common asymmetric cryptography algorithms:

+- RSA (Rivest, Shamir, and Adleman)
+  > A widely-used algorithm that is based on the difficulty of factoring large prime numbers.

+- Elliptic Curve Cryptography (ECC)
+  > A newer algorithm that is based on the mathematics of elliptic curves and is designed to be more efficient than RSA.

+- Diffie-Hellman
+  > A key exchange algorithm that allows two parties to securely share a secret key over an insecure channel.

 ### 1.3.
 Hash Functions